adrianyau/Final-Capstone-Project/README.md

 Sales
 - 450 Staff
 - 93 Employee Attritions (20.67%)
-- Of the 93 Staff, more than two thirds of Sales Executives have zero stock options.
+- Of the 93 Staff, more than two thirds of Sales Executives have zero stock options
-- Despite those have worked as much as 23 years and earned approximately 90,000 annual salary, the overall compensation package is also important.
+- Despite those have worked as much as 23 years and earned approximately 90,000 annual salary, the overall compensation package is also important
-- All employees have performance rating 3 and higher either meeting expectations or exceeding expectations.
+- All employees have performance rating 3 and higher either meeting expectations or exceeding expectations
+- 28 out of 33 Employee Attritions have scored Job Involvement 2 or higher, meaning they have moderately to highly engaged in their jobs

 ## Challenges